sequenceiq/docker-test/README.md

 ## boot2docker

-I wasn't able to reproduce the build failure on my box, usin `boot2docker`
+I wasn't able to reproduce the build failure on my box, using `boot2docker`

 ```
 > docker version